Conservative Maltsev Constraint Satisfaction Problems: Introduction

 \begin{enumerate} \item In the first part we develop some general structure theory for finite structures with a conservative Maltsev polymorphism.
-It is known that every such structure also has a (conservative) minority polymorphism; we show that algebras generated by a single conservative minority operation can be decomposed in a tree-like fashion (Section~\ref{sect:tree-reps}) \item Building on our results for algebras with a single conservative minority operation, we show that any structure with a conservative Maltsev polymorphism has a primitive positive definition in a structure with a specific set of at most ternary relations (Section~\ref{sect:inv-rels}). \item We isolate an important `basic' subclass of these structures, where the mentioned trees of their polymorphism algebras are essentially paths, decorated by some algebras that are hereditarily simple and particularly well-behaved (Section~\ref{sec:algebrasP_nk}), and we present an algorithm for their CSPs (Section~\ref{sect:alg}). \item We introduce \emph{Cyclic Group Datalog}, an extension of Datalog by a mechanism to solve systems of linear equations.
-We show that symmetric linear ${\mathbb Z}_2$-Datalog programs can be evaluated in the complexity $\oplus$L, and implement our algorithm in symmetric linear ${\mathbb Z}_2$-Datalog (Section~\ref{sect:descr}). \item Finally, we show that every finite structure with a conservative Maltsev polymorphism can be primitively positively constructed from the mentioned basic ones.
-Expressibility in symmetric linear Datalog and symmetric linear ${\mathbb Z}_2$-Datalog is preserved by primitive positive constructions (for symmetric linear Datalog, see~\cite{StarkeDiss}), and hence our main results follow. \end{enumerate} The tools and arguments of the final step are quite different from the first steps, and will therefore be presented in a companion paper~\cite{BodirskyMoorheadPPconstr}.
+It is known that every such structure also has a (conservative) minority polymorphism; we show that algebras generated by a single conservative minority operation can be decomposed in a tree-like fashion (Section~\ref{sect:tree-reps}). \item Building on our results for algebras with a single conservative minority operation, we show that any structure with a conservative Maltsev polymorphism has a primitive positive definition in a structure with a specific set of at most ternary relations (Section~\ref{sect:inv-rels}). \item We isolate an important `basic' subclass of these structures, where the mentioned trees of their polymorphism algebras are essentially paths, decorated by some algebras that are hereditarily simple and particularly well-behaved (Section~\ref{sec:algebrasP_nk}), and we present an algorithm for their CSPs (Section~\ref{sect:alg}). \item We show that every finite structure with a conservative Maltsev polymorphism can be primitively positively constructed from the mentioned basic ones (Section~\ref{sect:MainPP}). \item We introduce \emph{Cyclic Group Datalog}, an extension of Datalog by a mechanism to solve systems of linear equations.
+We show that symmetric linear ${\mathbb Z}_2$-Datalog programs can be evaluated in the complexity $\oplus$L, and implement our algorithm in symmetric linear ${\mathbb Z}_2$-Datalog (Section~\ref{sect:descr}).
+Expressibility in symmetric linear Datalog and symmetric linear ${\mathbb Z}_2$-Datalog is preserved by primitive positive constructions (for symmetric linear Datalog, see~\cite{StarkeDiss}), and hence our main results follow. \end{enumerate}